 Hereinafter, where does a drifter potentially get-up-and-go in the summer of ‘22?

 South American lands are open.
 I am only allowed 44 more days in Colombia this calendar year, so it could be Ecuador, Perú, or Bolivia.
-These Andean republics have great earthing potential.
+These Andean republics have great drifting potential.

 After spending three weeks in México earlier this year, I know that it is culinary friendly, easy to travel in, and has clear Spanish dialects.
 And México’s historical make-up is mesmerizing.